 Any employee who performs at least 80 hours annually within the city limits of Dallas.
 This ordinance defines employee very broadly to include part-time, temporary, seasonal, hourly, full-time, and salary workers.
 Employers are not required to provide independent contractors paid sick leave.
 However, an employer cannot label an employee as an independent contractor to avoid providing sick leave.
-If you believe your employer is labeling you as an independent contractor to avoid providing sick leave, you should contact our office immediately to meet with an experienced attorney.
+If you believe your employer is labeling you as an independent contractor to avoid providing sick leave, you should contact our office immediately to meet with an experienced Dallas Employment Lawyer.

 What is considered sick leave?

 An employee can use sick leave for his/her own physical or mental illness, physical injury, preventative medical or health care, or health condition.
 An employee may also use sick leave to care for family members with a physical or mental illness, physical injury, or health condition.
 In addition to common uses of sick leave, an employee may use sick leave to participate or seek medical attention related to domestic abuse, sexual assault, and stalking involving the employee or employee’s family member.

 Can my employer fire me because I used paid sick leave?